 I took a lot of pictures, so I need to split the trip up into a few posts.
 I've decided to do this by location starting with Druidstone Beach.
 This is my favourite beach in the area, there is an atmosphere here that is not present on other beaches.

-I chose the images below from the many that I took to show the extent of the possible variations of composition.
-On a side note, I am taking less images than I used to as I spend more time thinking about the final image, the composition, the settings, filters, etc.
+I chose the images below from the many that I took to show the extent of the possible variations of the composition.
+On a side note, I am taking fewer images than I used to as I spend more time thinking about the final image, the composition, the settings, filters, etc.

 This was taken on another day at sunset and the tide was coming back in.
 There is really not a lot of time to get long exposure images done at this time, the exposure is 3 minutes and 20 seconds and in that time you really only have one chance to get the image done.

 I like the isolation of the single rock and the alignment with the sun, the boat on the horizon is an added extra.